PranitPatil03/z/docs/10-frontend-readiness-review.md

 - Worker-backed async flows are available for AI and notifications.

 What is not ready yet on the frontend side:
-- No `apps/web` application exists yet.
+- `apps/web` foundation exists (M0 complete) and module delivery is in progress.
 - `packages/sdk` is minimal and not generated from OpenAPI.
 - `packages/ui` is minimal and not yet a production design system.
 - `packages/types` is minimal and needs expansion from API contracts.